InnerSourceCommons/ispo-working-group/CONTRIBUTING.md

 Slides, spreadsheets, and other artifacts not easily represented elsewhere can go in the [ISPO Working Group GDrive].
 Be sure to attribute all the contributors to the resulting work (e.g., in the _Authors_ or _Acknowledgements_ sections of Patterns).

-To contribute, get access to contribute to the board by [joining the ISPO Working Group team].
+To contribute, get access to the board by [joining the ISPO Working Group team].

 We track production of our content on a [Kanban board] with the following columns: